Explore one of the leading maritime collections in the world

-If you’re even remotely interested in ships or maritime history, then The National Maritime Museum(Het Scheepvaartmuseum) is an absolute must-see.
-It houses one of the world’s leading maritime collections, and the definitive collection on Dutch maritime history.
+If you’re even remotely interested in ships or maritime history, then Het Scheepvaartmuseum (The National Maritime Museum) is an absolute must-see.
+It houses one of the world’s leading maritime collections and is the definitive collection on Dutch seafaring history.
 There’s a lot to do here, for both adults and kids; the recently renovated museum’s three wings house stunning displays of ship decorations and navigational instruments, as well as maps, books, models, games and plenty of interactive, audio-visual presentations.

-A bathhouse and one of the city’s largest wooden windmills may not seem like a likely place for a brewery, but that’s exactly what musician Kasper Peterson turned this place into in 1985.
-The immensely popular Brouwerij ’t IJ now produces more than half a dozen house beers, three seasonal beers and the occasional, always interesting experimental brew.
+Nestled beneath one of the city’s largest wooden windmills, the immensely popular Brouwerij ’t IJ produces various house beers along with seasonal specials and the occasional experimental brew.
 They have very affordable, English-language tours for individuals and small groups that include a run of the brewery and a free beer.
 The tour is best followed up with sampling some (or all) their house beers at the attached pub.
-And if you’re a fan of windmills, the beautiful wooden one next door is a must-see.

-Get your recommended daily dose of literature, art, comedy and culture
+Get your recommended daily dose of comedy and culture

-Listen to modern music on the banks of an ancient waterway
+Listen to contemporary music on the banks of an ancient waterway

-River views and live music join in harmony on the banks of the IJ at the Muziekgebouw and the Bimhuis, where hundreds of concerts are held each year.
+River views and live music join in harmony on the banks of the IJ at the Muziekgebouw and Bimhuis, where hundreds of concerts are held each year.
 Though the Bimhuis is famous for hosting Dutch jazz, these days it is also home to modern, electronic and world music and a wide variety of performances by some of the world´s best musicians.
-The Muziekgebouw concert hall was added in 2005 and it has already grown into one of the most prominent stages in the Netherlands.
+The Muziekgebouw concert hall has grown into one of the most prominent stages in the Netherlands.
 The space was built to accommodate an eclectic mix of music, with movable ceilings, walls, chairs and floors, so it can be redesigned to bring out the best acoustics and experience for each show.